How to Choose Hiking Boots

 - You should be able to easily wiggle your toes

-If you followed the suggestions above and your hiking boots feel comfortable, the last step to making sure your hiking boots fit properly is to break them in before your trip.
+If you followed the suggestions above and your hiking boots feel comfortable, the last step is to break them in before your trip.
 Many new hikers skip breaking in their hiking boots and end up with sore feet and blisters partway into their hike.
 As you get ready to break in your hiking boots, it's important to consider the type of hiking boots you have and the materials they are made with to determine how long the break-in period should be.
-Hiking boots often take longer to break in than hiking shoes and trail runners because of their supportive design.
-Hiking boots and shoes with leather uppers will also take longer to break in so they can mold to your foot.
+Hiking boots with leather uppers take longer to break in so they can mold to your foot.
 We suggest walking around your yard or block with the insoles and socks you plan on wearing when you hit the trail.
 It is a good idea to do this 2-3 times for 15-20 minutes to make sure the material of the boot is formed to your gate before heading out on a full day or weekend hike!

-With the right type of hiking boot, features, and fit, you’ll have a much more enjoyable trail adventure!
-If you have additional questions about how to choose hiking boots, call or stop by your nearest SCHEELS to speak with an expert today!
+With the right type of hiking boots, features, and fit, you’ll have a much more enjoyable trail adventure!
+If you have additional questions about how to choose hiking boots, call or stop by your nearest SCHEELS to speak with a Footwear Expert today!